l0g1c-80m8/data-mining-assignments/README.md

 ## Assignments for DSCI 553 : Foundations and Applications of Data Mining ##
-Repo to contain the assignments for [DSCI 553](https://web-app.usc.edu/soc/syllabus/20223/32440.pdf): Foundations and Applications of Data Mining Course
+Repo to contain the assignments for [DSCI 553](https://web-app.usc.edu/soc/syllabus/20223/32440.pdf): Foundations and Applications of Data Mining course at USC.

 #### Instructor: Professor [Wei-Min Shen](https://viterbi-web.usc.edu/~wmshen/) (Spring 2023)